$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

-These are exactly the two terms in the Kauffman calculus for the Jones polynomial.
-It is worth noting that in this case (and in fact in all cases with only color $1$) the difference between the two strings of $F_i^{(j)}$'s can be seen as an action of the symmetric group $S_{m-1}$, since we permute $F_iF_{i+1}$ to $F_{i+1}F_{i}$ (or vice versa). \end{ex} Let $T_D$ denote a colored, oriented diagram of a tangle.
-We assume that $T_D$ is in a \textit{general Morse position}.
-With this we mean that strands of $T_D$ are locally either \textit{identities}, \textit{cups}, \textit{caps}, \textit{shifts}, \textit{overcrossings} or \textit{undercrossings} (with all possible orientations) as illustrated below.
+These are exactly the two terms in the Kauffman calculus for the Jones polynomial. \end{ex}

-Our approach for calculation is to use the evaluation algorithm.
-Hence, we will need the following lemma.
-It is worth noting that implicitly in the proof of the lemma (which is based on the proof of Lemma~\ref{lem-webasF}) is an algorithm to write a given $T_D$ under $q$-skew Howe duality. \begin{lem} Any colored, oriented tangle diagram $T_D$ can be written, using $q$-skew Howe duality with acting pair $\dot{\Uu}_q(\mathfrak{sl}_m)$ and $\dot{\Uu}_q(\mathfrak{sl}_n)$, as
+Let $T_D$ denote a colored, oriented diagram of a tangle.
+We assume that $T_D$ is in a general Morse position.
+By this we mean that strands of $T_D$ are locally either \textit{identities}, \textit{cups}, \textit{caps}, \textit{shifts}, \textit{overcrossings} or \textit{undercrossings} (with all possible orientations) as illustrated below.